 Southwest Airlines (LUV) Gains As Market Dips: What You Should Know

-Coming into today, shares of the airline had lost 6.24% in the past month.
-In that same time, the Transportation sector gained 3.04%, while the S&P 500 gained 4.4%.
+Prior to today's trading, shares of the airline had lost 5.78% over the past month.
+This has lagged the Transportation sector's gain of 5.31% and the S&P 500's gain of 4.82% in that time.

-Southwest Airlines will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Southwest Airlines to post earnings of -$0.16 per share.
-This would mark year-over-year growth of 87.6%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.88 billion, up 142.42% from the year-ago period.
+Investors will be hoping for strength from Southwest Airlines as it approaches its next earnings release.
+The company is expected to report EPS of -$0.03, up 97.67% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.99 billion, up 147.95% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Southwest Airlines.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Southwest Airlines should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 9.12% higher.
-Southwest Airlines is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 14.19% higher within the past month.
+Southwest Airlines is currently sporting a Zacks Rank of #3 (Hold).

 The Transportation - Airline industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 227, which puts it in the bottom 11% of all 250+ industries.
+This group has a Zacks Industry Rank of 238, putting it in the bottom 7% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.